Liberty vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 9, 2021

 Liberty Stats and Trends

-- In Liberty's five games this season, it has three wins against the spread.
+- Liberty has played five games, with three wins against the spread.

-- This season, the Flames won ATS in their only game as a favorite of 19.5 points or more.

-- Liberty's games this year have gone over the point total one time in four opportunities (25%).
+- Liberty's games this year have hit the over on one of four set point totals (25%).

-- When Liberty scores more than 29.4 points, it is 2-0 against the spread and 3-0 overall.
+- Liberty is 2-0 against the spread and 3-0 overall in games when it records more than 29.4 points.

-- When Liberty totals more than 432.2 yards, the team is 1-0 against the spread and 2-0 overall.
+- In games that Liberty totals over 432.2 yards, the team is 1-0 against the spread and 2-0 overall.

-- The Flames have turned the ball over three times this season, 11 fewer than the Blue Raiders have forced (14).
+- This year, the Flames have three turnovers, 11 fewer than the Blue Raiders have takeaways (14).

 - Find the latest spread and moneyline odds for Liberty at SISportsbook.